rkataru/PetClinic/README.md

-## Test automation framework for Pet Clinic application using Selenium with Java, TestNG and Maven using Page Object model
+## Test automation Page Object model framework for Pet Clinic application using Selenium with Java, TestNG and Maven

 Dependency
 Java